-What skills do you think a lawyer needs to succeed?
+What skills do you think a solicitor needs to succeed?
 Attention to detail?
 Of course.
 A strong work ethic?
 That’s a given.
-What about being well-organized?
+What about being well-organised?

->

-> Staying organized is essential for lawyers.
-So, how can lawyers stay organized at all times?
+Staying organised is essential for solicitors.
+So, how can solicitors stay organised at all times?
 The answer is surprisingly simple: legal matter management software.

->

-> Legal matter management systems allow lawyers to store documents in one location, organized according to their cases, and access them wherever, whenever.
+Legal matter management systems allow lawyers to store documents in one location, organised according to their cases, and access them wherever, whenever.

->

-> This article explores what legal matter management systems are, uncovers their benefits for law firms, and discusses which legal matter management software is right for which firms.
+This article explores what legal matter management systems are, uncovers their benefits for law firms, and discusses which legal matter management software is right for which firms.

 A legal matter management system is a software or web-based application that streamlines legal workflows and increases productivity.
 Legal matter management systems optimise document management, calendaring and scheduling, case research, billing and invoicing, and communication and collaboration, among other benefits.